 Weather: Best Time to Visit Puglia

 Puglia has a Mediterranean climate, so the summer is hot and dry while the winter is mild.
-The hottest month of the year is July, with average high temperatures of 30°C. The coldest month of the year is January, with average high temperatures of 11°C.
+The hottest month of the year is July, with average high temperatures of 30°C. January is the coldest month of the year, with average high temperatures of 11°C.

-The driest month of the year is June, with sunny days and only 14 mm of precipitation.
-On the other hand, the wettest month of the year is November, with around 99 mm of precipitation.
+June is the driest month of the year, with sunny days and only 14 mm of precipitation.
+On the other hand, November is the wettest month of the year, with around 99 mm of precipitation.

-The weather between May-June and September-October is lovely and perfect for walking and exploring the city.
-Although it is not as warm as the later summer months, it is still a fantastic time of year to visit Puglia.
-You may not be able to hit the beach as often, but you will be able to enjoy the city without dealing with the sweltering heat!
+The weather between May and June and September and October is lovely and perfect for walking and exploring the city.
+Although it is not as warm as the later summer months, visiting Puglia is still a fantastic time of year.
+You may not be able to hit the beach as often, but you can enjoy the city without dealing with the sweltering heat!

 Where is the Best Place to Stay in Puglia?